Get a free, no obligation personal loan quote with rates as low as 9.99%

 The Job E-Transfer Scam

-Here, a potential “employer” will contact you about an employment opportunity on a job posting platform like LinkedIn, Indeed, or Glassdoor.
-This sometimes happens by email too.
-Of course, the opportunity is accompanied by high pay and benefits for doing a job that’s too easy to be real, such as withdrawing money from an ATM and depositing it at a bitcoin machine or, in this case, accepting and sending out e-Transfers.
+The opportunity is accompanied by high pay and benefits for doing a job that’s too easy to be real, such as withdrawing money from an ATM and depositing it at a bitcoin machine.
+In this case, accepting and sending out e-Transfers would be involved.

 Warning Signs